screscencio/lobojs-demo/README.md

 The `profiles/` directory contains JavaScript files that use LoboJS’s `profile` API to measure HTTP request durations.

 Feel free to modify or add your own endpoints in `profiles/`.

+---

+## License

+This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.